Displaced Sesamoid Bone

 What is a Sesamoid Bone?

 A Sesamoid Bone is a bone that is encapsulated within a tendon or joint capsule.
 They are generally found near a joint or area of tendon attachments.
 Their function is to modify pressure, reduce friction, and sometimes alter the direction of muscle pull.
-The largest and most commonly known sesamoid bone is the patella, or the knee cap.
+The largest and most commonly known sesamoid bone is the patella or the knee cap.
 This bone is within the quadriceps tendon, the major extensor tendon of the knee joint.

 Common Injuries to the Sesamoid Bones of the Foot

-- Sesamoiditis: Categorized as an overuse injury creating inflammation of the sesamoid bones and tendons of the great toe, specifically the flexor hallucis longus muscle at the metatarsophalangeal joint.
+- Sesamoiditis: Categorized as an overuse injury creating inflammation of the sesamoid bones and tendons of the great toe, specifically the flexor hallucis longus muscle metatarsophalangeal joint.
 Common symptoms include a dull, intermittent pain under the great toe often changed with shoe wear and modifications to activities.

 - Fracture: Categorized as acute fracture, break, or chronic fracture.

-- Turf Toe: Categorized as soft tissue injury surrounding great toe.
+- Turf Toe: Categorized as soft tissue injury surrounding the great toe.
 This normally occurs when the great toe is extended past the normal range of motion.
-Sometimes an athlete will hear a pop during the injury, causing immediate sharp pain and limiting great toe range of motion.
-This injury can also cause displaced sesamoid bones that lay underneath great toe.
+Sometimes an athlete will hear a pop during the injury, causing immediate sharp pain and limiting a great toe range of motion.
+This injury can also cause displaced sesamoid bones that lay underneath the great toe.